 Tax evasion is illegal – you’re trying to wriggle out of paying tax you actually owe.
 But avoidance isn’t – it’s sensible and it simply means moving your money into places and products that are exempt from tax, or aren’t subject to as much tax.

-There are plenty of straightforward ways to cut your tax wastage, including fully utilitsing your ISA allowance, spreading your investments with your spouse to make the most of your increased income tax and captial gains threshold, making a will and loads more.
+There are plenty of straightforward ways to cut your tax wastage, including fully utilising your ISA allowance, spreading your investments with your spouse to make the most of your income tax and capital gains tax allowances, making a will and loads more.